-Going further back, remnants of the Roman Empire can still be found all over Europe, testament to it’s success and longevity.
+Going further back, remnants of the Roman Empire can still be found all over Europe, testament to its success and longevity.
 Unsurprisingly there is nowhere better than Rome to experience it if it’s a particular fascination of yours.
 Visits to Turkey and Greece also provide numerous options for understanding Ancient Greece, the Byzantine Empire and everything that followed.
-Athens and Istanbul also have much to offer besides that although in modern times both are extremely hectic places.
-History lovers will also gain plenty from visits to Romania, Bulgaria and Hungary.
-Budapest especially is well worth a visit while Plovdiv tops our list of Europe’s oldest cities.
+Athens (pictured above) and Istanbul also have much to offer besides that although in modern times both are quite hectic places.
+History lovers will also gain plenty from visits to Romania, Bulgaria and Hungary with Budapest especially is well worth a visit while Plovdiv tops our list of Europe’s oldest cities.

 Artistic types would be foolish not to visit Florence or Vienna, easily two of Europe’s most beautiful cities and with a great deal of history packed in for good measure.
 St Petersburg is another city that could be put in the same class but visiting Russia is quite a bit more hassle due to stringent visa requirements.

 Take Britain for example.
 London is a massive tourist destination, as is Edinburgh.
 There are a few historical towns (Oxford, Bath, Cambridge, Stratford upon Avon etc) that receive a fairly high number of foreign visitors but go to a city like Birmingham, Leeds, Glasgow or Newcastle and for better or worse you get the real 21st Century Britain.
 What’s more, you are likely to be more warmly greeted and appreciated than in a city where you’re just another tourist.
 The same principal can be applied to France, Germany, Italy and pretty much anywhere else in Europe.

-In terms of countries, then getting off the beaten track basically means heading East and further East than Prague or Krakow which as about as far East as most backpackers in Europe get.
-The Balkans region is a good place for those looking for something an adventure.
+In terms of countries, then getting off the beaten track basically means heading east and further east than Prague or Krakow which is about as far as most backpackers in Europe get.
+The Balkans region is a good place for those looking for something of an adventure.
 There are lots of small new countries with proud local traditions and many interesting towns and cities with a tale or two to tell.
 Montenegro and even troubled Kosovo are both very charming.
 Elsewhere, you could consider taking on our Baltic backpacking route or heading even further east by visiting Kyiv, the capital of Ukraine or to really escape any kinds of crowds, by visiting Poznan, Poland’s 5th largest city.

 During the summer months, Europe is a great place to party.
 The beaches along the Mediterranean coasts and party islands such as Ibiza and Mykonos are filled with sunseeking revellers.
-During the winter months you’re best bet is to hit one of the cities.
-Berlin, Barcelona, Madrid and Prague are among the best clubbing destinations.
+During the winter months your best bet is to hit one of the cities.
+Berlin, Barcelona, Madrid (pictured above) and Prague are among the best clubbing destinations.
 Amsterdam of course has certain distinct advantages but is quite seedy in parts yet an experience nonetheless.
 For something a bit different try Belgrade or the Icelandic capital, Reykjavik which for a small city has a legendary clubbing scene.
 If pubs and bars are more your thing then perhaps give Dublin a go, it’s good fun but bring your wallet as it’s not cheap!

 Most European festivals take place over the summer months.
 Some of the most popular with backpackers include:

-We also devised our own list of Europe’s Top 10 Music Festivals.
+Check out our list of Europe’s Top 10 Music Festivals.